KnowledgeForge/keymaker/README.md

 - [Disclaimer](#disclaimer)
 - [Copyright](#copyright)

-## About KeyMaker
+## About Keymaker

-KeyMaker is a Python library that provides a powerful, flexible, and extensible way to control the output of large language models like OpenAI API-based models, Hugging Face's Transformers, LlamaCpp and (**Coming Soon**) any OpenAI API compatible server.
+Keymaker is a Python library that provides a powerful, flexible, and extensible way to control the output of large language models like OpenAI API-based models, Hugging Face's Transformers, LlamaCpp and (**Coming Soon**) any OpenAI API compatible server.
 It allows you to create and apply constraints on the generated tokens, ensuring that the output of the model meets specific requirements or follows a desired format.

-## Why KeyMaker?
+## Why Keymaker?
 - Generation is expensive and error-prone
   - Regardless of the model, if you are building something around it, you know what you want.
 Make the model do what you want with constrained generation!
   - If you want to write control-flow around model decisions, you make the model select from a fixed set of decisions.
   - Need to use a tool?
 Guarantee the model outputs values your tool can use.
 No reprompting based on errors like Langchain.
-- KeyMaker is pure python
+- Keymaker is pure python
   - Alternatives like LMQL and Guidance require the use of Domain-specific languages
   - These DSLs, while offering control flow, may not have the same level of control that plain python affords you
 - Code should be testable